 By shifting our intention to include the physical experience, we open all of our senses and create a fully embodied experience.
 This can be extremely transformative as it exists on multiple levels of being, both psychological and physical which in combination evokes something in between.
 This escapes our ability to confine it in fixed form and is the source of inspiration itself.

-I began to question, what is this driving force within creative aspiration?
+This leads to the question — What is this driving force within creative aspiration?
 Where is it coming from?
-How do we master creative intuition?
+How do we master its expression?
+Why and how should we?
 This line of inquiry lead me to take another look at the sciences, philosophy, the arts, spiritual practices and finally esoteric studies outside of the confines of politicised distribution channels such as universities and ‘larger authorities’.
 Searching for an answer to what this force might be.
 In the past, the arts and sciences had been driven by a desire to grasp higher principles, in order to venerate larger ideas of life.
 This, in turn, creates a more meaningful motivation for these practices.

 This indoctrination can happen in any context.
 My findings therefore lead me to a new way of thinking entirely, and to become passionate about removing indoctrination and unwanted beliefs from our psyches in order to express who we really are, and what is truly meaningful to us, on an individual, and collective level.
 This applies outside of the realm of my personal interest in music and performance, and can be generalised to any experience in life.
 It ignited a new passion for sharing and applying this knowledge through study of psychology and therapy.